j2udev/kruise/README.md

 When a deployment or profile is passed without the `--concurrent` flag, order is preserved.
-This means that individual deployments will be executed in the order that they were given and profiles will execute deployments in the order they appear in the respective profile's `items` list.
+This means that individual deployments will be executed in the order that they were given and profiles will execute deployments in the order that they appear in the `items` list.